ikajakam/Js-hunt-Ai-Analysis/README.md

-This script fetches `.js` files from a target domain, analyzes them for secrets, vulnerable code patterns, and performs AI-based auditing using a local LLM model.
+This script fetches `.js` files from a target domain, analyse them for secrets, vulnerable code patterns, and performs AI-based auditing using a local LLM model.